zdcthomas/yop.nvim/README.md

 ## Examples

-Here's cool little example of a sorting operator, inspired heavily by the [sort motion plugin][sort-motion], but with the added feature of asking the user for a delimiter to split the line on.
+Here's a cool little example of a sorting operator, inspired heavily by the [sort motion plugin][sort-motion], but with the added feature of asking the user for a delimiter to split the line on.